christianalfoni/flux-angular/README.md

 object the callback is triggered and our scope properties can be synced with the store.

+When using `.$listenTo()`, the listener will be cleaned up when the scope of the controller is destroyed.
+If you'd prefer to manage clean up of the event listener, the `flux.listenTo()` method returns a callback that will unsubscribe from the event listener.
+Unlike `.$listenTo()`, `flux.listenTo()` will not call the callback as part of setting up the listener.

 ### Dispatch actions

 It can be helpful to create a service for dispatching actions related to a